-Funding comes from partners including: Buckinghamshire County Council, District Councils, Burnham Health Promotion Trust.
+Funding comes from partners including: Buckinghamshire Council and Burnham Health Promotion Trust.
 Unfortunately, this does not fully cover the costs and is not guaranteed every year.
 Therefore, we need to raise funds to support and continue Simply Walk.

 From the fabulous feedback we receive from our walkers, we know how much they value Simply Walk.
 If you feel able, please consider giving a donation.

-You can donate online or by sending a cheque.
-Cheques should be made payable to Buckinghamshire County Council.
-On the back of the cheque please write: Simply Walk LPRW 256 Cost Code 932636.
+You can also donate by sending a cheque.
+Cheques should be made payable to Buckinghamshire Council.
+On the back of the cheque, write: Simply Walk LPRW 256 Cost Code 932636.

 All funds will go directly to Simply Walk to help us to maintain the programme.